MBB-team/VBA-toolbox/_wiki/Multisession.md

 # Fixing parameters across sessions

-By default, spliting your data into multiple sessions will duplicate all parameters (evolution $$\theta$$, observation $$\phi$$ and initial hidden state $$X0$$) such that each session has its own set (with identical priors).
+By default, spliting your data into multiple sessions will duplicate all parameters (evolution $$\theta$$, observation $$\phi$$ and initial hidden state $$x_0$$) such that each session has its own set (with identical priors).
 In this case, there is no assimilation of information from one session (or block) to the next.
 However, you can tell VBA to fix some parameters, i.e. to keep them constant across all sessions.
 In turn, these parameters will be estimated given all the available sessions.

-For example, let's say that the first observation parameter (corresponding, e.g., to the choice temperature) is not expected to vary across blocks:
+For example, let's say that the first observation parameter (corresponding, e.g., to the choice temperature) is not expected to vary across sessions:

 ```matlab
 % fix the first observation parameter